AdaCore/gnatstudio/docs/users_guide/environment.rst

 :file:`$HOME/.gps/startup.xml`
-  This file contains the list of scripts to load at startup, as well as additional code that need to be executed to setup the script.
+  This file contains the list of scripts to load at startup as well as additional code that needs to be executed to setup the scripts.

 .. index:: activity log template